 The part that alarms me a bit is that much of this sport tech has been around for decades, but we are still living in the 1990s with its applied use.
 The big-budget teams have had access to these tools (for example, VBT tech) for more than 20 years and still often get stuck on one metric: full range-of-motion concentric AVG speed.
 In other words, the VBT mullet of metrics.

-Let me share the athlete experience I had nine years ago—the experience where the light bulb came on regarding the measurements that may really matter.
+Let me share the athlete experience I had thirteen years ago—the experience where the light bulb came on regarding the measurements that may really matter.
 In 2008-09, I was working with a National Alpine team, applying the Myotest device for jump performance baselining and fatigue monitoring.
 For those who may not be aware of the Myotest, which is no longer available, it was a Swiss company that created the first field-use and wireless accelerometer sport feedback tool.
 The product was pioneering, and much of what you see today related to team VBT applications (estimates of 1RM, force/velocity profiles, power profiles, etc.) originated with the Myotest.

 One of the monitoring protocols set up by Matt Price, the Alpine Director of Sport Performance (now with the NHL’s L.A.
 Kings), was a body weight squat jump.
 This called for strict adherence to the protocol for testing: static position with NO countermovement.
-They used this protocol, along with a few other jump protocols (like you see in Video 1) to monitor fatigue during the grueling World Cup season.
+They used this protocol, along with a few other jump protocols (like you see in image below) to monitor fatigue during the grueling World Cup season.
 I met up with the team when they came through Colorado (Beaver Creek) for a World Cup stop, and assisted with some data collection and analysis.
 In 2009, this stuff was very new, so Matt and I spent a good deal of time “talking shop,” and Matt was forward-thinking in how he could best apply this feedback.

 You can see the comparison report below: Test 1 is me, Test 2 is the athlete.
 If you look between the two yellow arrows, you will see our comparison results for power, concentric force, speed, and jump height.
 Today’s mainstream performance feedback conversation, especially VBT with the barbell, definitely tilts on the side of speed (meters per second), along with power (watts).